m4cit/DLQR/README.md

 2. Install [PyTorch](https://pytorch.org/get-started/locally/) (I used 2.2.2 + cu121)
 3. Install the required packages by running `pip install -r requirements.txt` in your shell of choice.
 Make sure you are in the project directory.
 4. For Linux users: Install sox via `pip3 install sox`.
-5. Download the test data under *releases*.
-The zip file only contains the segmented files / chunks.
+5. Unzip the test data located in *data_and_models/data/test/*.

 The train data is over 27 GBs large, which is why I can't upload it here.

 ## Usage